akintoksan/cmpe561/Assignment2/README.md

 ps.
 When we run the train_hmm_tagger.py file, I keep the tagset type (cpostag or postag) in the file tag_order.txt.
 So, hmm_tagger.py and evaluate_hmm_tagger.py takes the tagset type from this file.

+ps2.
+The confusion matrix that I put on the report is not the percentage but a value between 0 and 1.
+So, a value of 0.18 means 18% in the matrix.
+I updated the code to give the results in terms of percentage.
+But I had already submitted the report so I couldn't change the matrix in the report.

 _If you have any problems, please contact me from the e-mail address: **akintoksan@gmail.com**_